biozal/dotnet-maui-cblite-learning-path/readme.md

 ### Architecture

-The demo application uses <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/guide">application architecture</a> concepts in developing modern Android applications recommended by the Android development team.
+The demo application uses <a target="_blank" rel="noopener noreferrer" href="https://dotnet.microsoft.com/en-us/learn/maui/architecture">application architecture</a> concepts in developing modern Maui applications recommended by the Maui development team.

-<a target="_blank" rel="noopener noreferrer" href="https://insert-koin.io/">Koin</a>, the popular open-source Kotlin based injection library, is used to manage dependency inversion and injection.
-Using Koin we can use JDK 11 versus Hilt or Dagger, which requires JDK 8.

-The application structure is a single Activity that uses <a target="_blank" rel="noopener noreferrer"  href="https://developer.android.com/jetpack/compose/mental-model">JetPack Compose</a> to render the multiple compose-based views.
-In addition, the <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/compose/navigation">Navigation Graph</a> is used to handle routing and navigation between various views.

-The Inventory Database is a custom class that manages the database state and lifecycle.
-Querying and updating documents in the database is handled using the <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/guide#data-layer">repository pattern</a>.  <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/guide#domain-layer">ViewModels</a> will query or post updates to the repository and control the state of objects that the compose-based Views can use to display information.

-### Flow

-The demo application starts with the InventoryApplication class, which inherits from the default Application class provided by Android.  <a target="_blank" rel="noopener noreferrer" href="https://insert-koin.io/docs/reference/koin-android/start">Koin</a> recommends this structure and is used to set up all the dependencies, including services, repositories, and ViewModels.

-MainActivity then runs the setContent method which set up lifecycle management and creates the navigation controller used to handle navigation in the application.
-The InventoryNavGraph function handles routing between views and sets the start destination to the LoginView function.
-The InventoryNavGraph passes which view the LoginView should route to if the user logs in successfully.
+<a target="_blank" rel="noopener noreferrer" href="https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection">Dependency injection</a> is handled using the built-in dotnet classes that are popular with the dotnet community.  <a target="_blank" rel="noopener noreferrer" href="https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection">Microsoft.Extensions.DependencyInjection</a> is used to set up the dependency injection container.
+The container is used to set up the services that are used throughout the application.
+The services are then injected into the various classes that need them.
+The services are also injected into the ViewModels that are used to control the state of the application.

 ## Try it out

-* Open src/build.gradle using Android Studio.
+* Open src/Couchbase.Maui.sln using Visual Studio.
 * Build and run the project.
 * Verify that you see the login screen.